jk367/personal_website/content/photos/friend.md

 draft: false
 ---

-My friend from blackrock visited me in Georgia while he was studying for his masters in England.
+My friend from Blackrock visited me in Georgia while he was studying for his masters in England.
 This was taken on my birthday.